BarclaySoftware/amser/README.md

     - We made the text in the app titlebar bolded so you can distinguish titlebar text from normal app text.
 2. Accessibility (in progress)
     - In our attempt to make Amser open and available to everyone, we've begun to implement the usage of HTML accessibility tags in our code so users who have a hard time can get to things on Amser without a struggle.
+3. Keeping windows in.
+    - In Caesium, users can drag windows outside of the webpage, potentially losing them.
+The only way to get them back is to reload the page.
+This is not good design, so we decided to edit the code so it is virtually impossible for the user to lose their windows.

 ## Extra Features
 1. As stated before, we do offer exclusive access to our closed and in-house CaesiumApps directory, where all of the Caesium apps are stored.
 We are willing to give any and every developer who agrees to our **Special Cases License** a free rendition of the Caesium Apps Suite 1.0.